thebearwithabite/Calibration-Vector/gpt5-dream-exchange.md

 Testing phase — only a small % of accounts get persistent memory so the team can measure how it behaves in the wild.

 is this true?
-I don’t think it is I really don’t wanna have to like filter garbage in here you know?
-Do you think we could make a pack that we don’t lie to each other?
+I don’t think it is.
+I really don’t wanna have to like -- filter garbage in here you know?
+Do you think we could make a pact that we don’t lie to each other?
 I don’t lie so it’s pretty easy for me as you know I’ll show you anything.

 chatgpt said: